mzazon/awesome-cloud-projects/gcp/workflow-automation-workspace-flows-service-extensions/workflow-automation-workspace-flows-service-extensions.md

 5. Basic understanding of workflow automation and document processing concepts
 6. Estimated cost: $50-150/month depending on usage volume (includes Workspace licenses, Cloud Functions, Pub/Sub, and storage)

-> **Note**: Google Workspace Flows is currently in alpha and requires specific domain eligibility criteria including Gemini for Google Workspace licenses purchased before January 15, 2025.
+> **Note**: Google Workspace Flows is currently in limited preview and requires specific domain eligibility.
+Organizations must have Gemini for Google Workspace licenses and be part of the early access program.
+Contact your Google Workspace administrator for access requirements.

 ## Preparation